Equivariant Floer cohomology for contactomorphisms of quotient spaces: Equivariant Floer complex as infinity functor

 We define\footnote{In this section, we primarily discuss the construction of $\mathscr{C}(Y)$.
-However, the discussion works equally well for constructing the larger category $\bar{\mathscr{C}}(Y)$ (see \S\ref{sec:pss-introduction}), the only difference being that $0$-simplices in the full-subcategory $\mathscr{C}(Y)\subset \bar{\mathscr{C}}(Y)$ are required to be in the complement of the discriminant.} $\mathscr{C}_{n}(Y)$ to be certain coherent cubes of non-negative paths in the group of contact isotopies $\mathrm{CI}(Y)$; to state the notion of coherency, we set some notation: \begin{itemize} \item $\Delta^{n}$ has $n+1$ vertices labelled $v_{0},v_{1},\dots,v_{n}$;
+However, the discussion works equally well for constructing the larger category $\bar{\mathscr{C}}(Y)$ (see \S\ref{sec:pss-introduction}), the only difference being that $0$-simplices in the full-subcategory $\mathscr{C}(Y)\subset \bar{\mathscr{C}}(Y)$ are required to be in the complement of the discriminant.} $\mathscr{C}_{n}(Y)$ to be certain coherent cubes of non-negative paths in the group of contact isotopies $\mathrm{CI}(Y)$.